-An independent valuation of the Group's investment properties was performed by qualified appraisers as of December 14, 2022, December 15, 2022, December 22, 2022 and March 29, 2023 to determine their fair values.
+An independent valuation of the Company's investment properties was performed by qualified appraisers as of December 27, 2023 and February 18, 2024 to determine their fair values.
 The external independent appraiser used sales comparison approach in arriving at the value of the properties.
 In this approach, the values of the properties were determined based on sales and listings of comparable properties.
 This is done by adjusting the differences between the subject property and those actual sales and listings regarded as comparable.
 The properties used as bases of comparison are situated within the immediate vicinity or at a different floor level of the same building.
 Comparison would be premised on factors such as location, size and physical attributes, selling terms, facilities offered and time element.

-Rental income recognized from the investment properties amounted to P55,200,865 in 2022, P55,175,665 in 2021 and P55,175,665 in 2020.
-Real property taxes attributable to the investment property amounted to P7,870,171 in 2022, P8,327,454 in 2021 and P22,124,552 in 2020 are included as part of taxes and licenses in cost of services.
-Condominium dues attributable to the investment properties amounted to P8,395,079 in 2022, P9,823,728 in 2021 and P10,127,213 in 2022 are included also in cost of services.
+Rental income recognized from the investment properties in 2023, 2022 and in 2021 amounted to P65,466,246, P56,674,800 and P55,302,865, respectively.
+Real property taxes attributable to the investment properties in 2023, 2022 and 2021 amounted to P6,970,788, P7,870,171 and P8,327,454, respectively and are included as part of taxes and licenses in cost of services.
+Condominium dues attributable to the investment properties in 2023, 2022 and 2021 amounted to P10,254,996, P8,395,079 and P9,823,728, respectively and are included also in cost of services.